easyscience/.github/README.md

 4. Click **"Generate token"** and copy it.

 ### 1.2.
 Using PAT

 You can now use PAT to interact with GitHub via:
 - **Terminal** *(Recommended for advanced users).*
 - **GUI tools** *(e.g., GitKraken for an intuitive interface).*

 ## 2. 📌 Define the Project in the Organization Profile

-Each project should be fist **registered** in the EasyScience organization profile.
+Each project should first be **registered** under the EasyScience organization profile.

 ### 2.1.
 Add Project Definition

 Edit [README.yaml](https://github.com/easyscience/.github/blob/master/profile/README.yaml) under `domain-specific-projects`.

 ### 2.2.
 Include the following details:

 - **name** → The project name, prefixed with **Easy** (e.g., *EasyDiffraction*).
 - **shortcut** → A short, two-letter abbreviation (e.g., *ED*).
 - **description**: